tripplea-sg/Heatwave_Workshop_Feb2022/Chapter2/README.md

 and can act as a “jump box” to allow you to log in to the private resource through protocols like SSH.
 This bastion host requires a Virtual Cloud Network a nd Compute Instance to connect with the MySQL DB Systems.
 Today, you will use the Compute Instance to connect from the browser to a MDS DB System

+## Task 1: Create SSH Key on OCI Cloud Shell
+The Cloud Shell machine is a small virtual machine running a Bash shell which you access through the Oracle Cloud Console (Homepage).
+You will start the Cloud Shell and generate a SSH Key to use for the Bastion session.
+### 1. To start the Oracle Cloud shell, go to your Cloud console and click the cloud shell icon at the top right of the page.
+This will open the Cloud Shell in the browser, the first time it takes some time to generate it.